Suspence00/letterboxdwatchlistwheel/README.md

 - **Dynamic wheel** – A colorful wheel updates in real time as you adjust your selection.
 - **Movie Knockout mode** – Enable knockout spins to automatically eliminate picks until a single winner remains, tuned for a brisk cadence by default.
 - **Sound and animation** – Arcade-style ticking while the wheel spins, followed by a celebratory chime when a movie is chosen.
+- **Wheel.FM radio** – Drop MP3 files into `wheel-fm/`, list them in `playlist.json`, and let the built-in mini player set the vibes while you spin.
 - **No build step** – Pure HTML, CSS, and vanilla JavaScript that you can drop onto GitHub Pages or any static host.

 ## Getting started